ReWittmann/blockSQP2/README_windows.md

 In the command line, navigate to the blockSQP_2 folder and run the commands
 `cmake -B build -G Ninja -DCMAKE_BUILD_TYPE=Release -DOPENBLAS_DIR=*`
 `cmake --build build`
-with `*` being the path to the OpenBLAS installation folder.
+with `*` being the path to the OpenBLAS installation folder containing bin, include and lib folders.

 See README.md for build options.